-Our school provides student crossing guards in our parking lot before and after school.
 Students have been instructed to always cross at the crosswalk and parents are requested to do the same.
 Please drive carefully in the parking lot whether you are dropping off, picking your child up, or visiting our school.
-All the curb area in front of the school entrance needs to be kept free for buses from 7:15-3:30.
-Remind your children to use the crosswalk to and from the parking lot.
-Please also do not park or drop your student off by the dumpster area.
+All the curb area in front of the school entrance needs to be kept free for buses from 7:15-3:00.
+Remind your children to use the crosswalks by the mailbox and at the west end of the parking lot.
+Please do not park or drop your student off by the dumpster area.
 This is a common walk area for students entering the playground and could result in a serious injury to students.